operate-first/service-catalog/README.md

 1. Fork and clone the repository
 2. Make your changes
 3. Push to your fork and submit a pull request
-4. Pat your self on the back and wait for your pull request to be reviewed and merged.
+4. Pat yourself on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: